spirali/haydi/docs/source/domains.rst

 .. currentmodule:: haydi

-This section introduces the core structure of *Haydi*: *domains* and basic operations on them.
-Advanced domains and canonical forms are covered in a separate section:
+This section introduces the core structure of *Haydi*: *domains* and basic operations with them.
+Advanced domains and canonical forms are covered in a separate section: :doc:`cnfs`.
-:doc:`cnfs`.

 Elementary Domains
 ------------------

 One of basic structures in Haydi is :class:`Domain` that represents a generic collection of arbitrary objects.
-Elements in the domain can be iterated or randomly generated.
+The main operation with domains is to provide a method for iteration and random generation of elements in domain.
+Domains are composable, i.e. more complex domains can be created from the simpler ones.

-There are five *elementary domains* shipped with Haydi: :class:`Range` (range of integers), :class:`Values` (domain of explicitly listed Python objects), :class:`ASet` (set of atoms), :class:`Boolean` (two-element domain), and :class:`NoneDomain` (domain containing only one element: ``None``).
+There are five *elementary domains* shipped with Haydi: :class:`Range` (range of integers), :class:`Values` (domain of explicitly listed Python objects), :class:`ASet` (set of atoms), :class:`Boolean` (two-element domain), and :class:`NoneDomain` (a domain containing only one element: ``None``).

 Examples::